phygitalism/cgal-plane-detector/README.md

 ## CMake features

 1. [PCH](https://en.wikipedia.org/wiki/Precompiled_header) used only for MSVC.
-For other compiles it is not configured.
+It is not configured for other compilers.
 2. All files include implicitly `stdafx.h` for MSVC.